EgydioBNeto/conventional-commits-generator/docs/index.md

 - **Advanced Git Operations** - Edit, delete, and manage commits with intelligent history rewriting and safety checks

+- **Commit Analysis** - Analyze all commits in your repository to check Conventional Commits compliance with color-coded validation results

 - **Tag Management** - Create and push semantic version tags with annotated messages

 - **Flexible Workflows** - Work with specific paths, multiple repositories, and various git workflows seamlessly